shaynajj/stock-analysis/README.md

 ![Original Script Execution Time for 2017](./Resources/VBA_Challenge_2017_Original.png)
 ![Original Script Execution Time for 2018](./Resources/VBA_Challenge_2018_Original.png)

-The refactored script decreased the execution time significantly to 0.33 and 0.29 seconds accordingly, allowing the end user to retrieve the information in less than half of a second.
+The refactored script decreased the execution time significantly to 0.33 and 0.29 seconds respectively, allowing the end user to retrieve the information in less than half of a second.
 The execution time decreased by more than 75%.

 ![Refactored Script Execution Time for 2017](./Resources/VBA_Challenge_2017.png)
 ![Refactored Script Execution Time for 2018](./Resources/VBA_Challenge_2018.png)